lukechi1219/zenith524_app/privacy-policy.md

 - **Other User Content:** Any additional content you create within the app

 ### 2. Identifiers
-- **User ID:** Unique account identifiers assigned when you create an account or use cloud features
+- **User ID:** Unique account identifiers assigned when you create an account or use our features
 - **Anonymous User UUID:** Anonymous identifiers for cross-device synchronization without personal identification
 - **Device ID:** Device-specific identifiers to enable synchronization across your devices
 - **Authentication Tokens:** Secure tokens for email and Google authentication services